|Posted by Mike the Admin on November 28, 2017 at 9:00 AM|

 Dr. Gary Kaplan of the Kaplan Clinic in McLean VA, gave a powerful appeal for a wider approach to care, especially for patients for whom pain is a significant issue.
-He used diagrams from a book he is working on.
-You can see a version of the same talk he gave us on his website: https://kaplanclinic.com/videos/revolutionary-integrative-approach-management-chronic-pain/ It is presented as a set of 5 25-minute YouTube videos that automatically play one after the other - 2 hours total.
+He used diagrams from a book he was working on, since released with the title "Total Recovery" (avalable in several forms, including a Kindle version from Amazon).
+His clinic's website has a 7-part video that covers the topic (www.kaplanclinic.com/videos/videos/revolutionary-integrative-approach-management-chronic-pain/) in somewhatt more detail.

 When a signal is sent from the body to the brain or spinal cord, the brain reacts, often leading to changes in the body, such as muscle action.
 Touching something hot causes the body to flinch.
 We say, “my finger hurts” but it’s really our brain giving meaning to a stream of pain messages from the finger.

 When the brain handles a pain message, it uses resources and those resources must be replaced or repaired.
 The brain has repair mechanisms.
 Though specialized, they are analogous to the immune system in the rest of the body.